yanghengtang/tp/docs/DeveloperGuide.md

 1. Deleting a medical condition from patient while all patients are being shown

     1. Prerequisites: List all patients using the `list_p` command.
 Multiple patients in the patient list.
-Ensure the first patient have the medical condition "Depression".
+Ensure the first patient has the medical condition "Depression".

     2. Test case: `delete_tag_p 1 t\Depression`<br>
        Expected: Medical condition successfully deleted from the first patient.
 Details of the medical condition shown in the status message.